matematiflo/SumsOfSquares/README.md

 [![Code Button](img/Code_small.png)](https://github.com/matematiflo/SumsOfSquares)

+### If you have Lean 4

-If you already have [Lean 4](https://lean-lang.org) installed on your machine, make sure to download the compiled [Mathlib](https://github.com/leanprover-community/mathlib4) libraries via the command line
+If you already have [Lean 4](https://lean-lang.org) installed on your machine, just download the compiled [Mathlib files](https://github.com/leanprover-community/mathlib4) via the command line

 ```bash
 lake exe cache get